Tevinthuku/teach-myself-rebasing/README.md

 ## Point C will also be here.

 Let's clean this repo up so that POint C can be at the bottom.
+## D will also be here

+This is also an endpoint for handling D.